Statistics

 Animal Experimentation Statistics for Ireland

-The Irish Anti-Vivisection Society (IAVS) condemns the grim toll of almost 93,000 animals [1] in Irish vivisection labs during 2022.
+The Irish Anti-Vivisection Society (IAVS) condemns the grim toll of over 106,000 animals [1] used in painful experiments in Irish vivisection labs during 2023.
 The statistics only count experiments that are likely to cause the animals pain, distress, suffering and lasting harm.
-Almost all the animals die during or are killed after the tests, even when they could be rehomed.
+Almost all the animals die during or are killed after the tests, even when they could be re-homed.

 Severe suffering for ‘Botox’ products

-Once again, the majority of animals to be destroyed – an estimated 32,000 - were mice used in commercial poisoning tests for ‘Botox’-type products (Botulinum toxin), many of which are for cosmetics purposes.
-These tests, categorised as ‘Batch Potency Testing’ [3] have comprised the majority of Irish animal tests for over a decade now.
+Once again, the largest category of animal test – an estimated 34,270 - were commercial poisoning tests on mice for ‘Botox’-type products (Botulinum toxin), many of which are for cosmetics purposes.
+[3]

 Botulinum toxin is one of the most powerful biological toxins known.
 For each test, the mice are divided into 3 or 4 groups, each receiving different strengths of the botox.
 Those in the highest-strength group start showing signs of poisoning within hours, with paralysis of the lower body, leading them to stagger or be unable to walk.
 After about a day, the paralysis starts to affect the respiratory muscles, making the mice gasp for air, start to literally go blue, and die of asphyxiation.

-High dose botox tests are among the cruellest procedures that are inflicted on animals in labs, and explain why Ireland has one of the EU’s highest rates of ‘severe’ category tests at 14% of the total, or 13,212 animals in 2022.
+High dose botox tests are among the cruellest procedures that are inflicted on animals in labs, and explain why Ireland continues to have one of the EU’s highest rates of ‘severe’ category tests at 18.4% of the total, or 19,816 animals in 2023.
+This is a significant increase compared with 2022, indicating that the Irish Government is failing to honour its commitment to ‘enhance animal welfare’.

-The IAVS accuses the HPRA and botox animal testers of routinely breaking Irish and EU law by failing to declare on their animal test applications that some of the botox is destined for cosmetic use.
+The IAVS accuses the HPRA and botox animal testers of effectively breaking Irish and EU law by failing to declare on their animal test applications that some of the botox is destined for cosmetic use, thereby grossly distorting the HPRA’s harm-benefit analysis of proposed animal testing projects.

 Feeble and ‘chummy’ Inspection

-One of the most disturbing revelations of the 2022 animal testing statistics is the paucity of inspections, particularly unannounced ones.
-The HPRA admits it only conducted 11 unannounced lab inspections [5] during the whole of 2022, less than half of all the establishments where animal testing takes place.
-In other words, more than half of animal testing institutions did not receive an unannounced inspection in 2022.
+One of the most disturbing revelations of the 2023 animal testing statistics is the paucity of inspections, particularly unannounced ones.
+The HPRA admits it only conducted 7 unannounced lab inspections [5] during the whole of 2023, down from 11 in 2022.
+In other words, more than half of animal testing institutions did not receive an unannounced inspection in 2023.

 The IAVS comments:

-‘This complacent approach to enforcement chimes with the attitude revealed by FoI requests to the HPRA, where officials have turned a blind eye to thousands of animals being left to suffer more than the legally-authorised limit.
-Unfortunately, the HPRA has a chummy relationship with the animal testing and vivisection industry, smoothing through their permits to hurt animals while concealing wrongdoing and breaches of animal welfare regulations.
+‘This complacent approach to enforcement chimes with the attitude revealed by FoI requests to the HPRA, where officials have turned a blind eye to thousands of animals being left to suffer more than necessary.
+Unfortunately, the HPRA has a chummy relationship with the animal testing and vivisection industry, smoothing through their permits to hurt animals while concealing unnecessary and excessive suffering.
 Meanwhile, it does the bare minimum in terms of pushing for the replacement of animal tests with modern human-based technologies.’

-Other notable trends revealed by the 2022 figures include the increase in tests from 2021 on rabbits, cats, dogs, horses (and donkeys/crossbreeds), pigs, sheep, and certain fish (salmon, trout, chars and grayling).
+Other notable trends revealed by the 2023 figures include the increase in tests from 2022 on mice, rabbits, guinea pigs, goats and certain fish (salmon, trout, chars and grayling).
 [6]

 Irish Annual Statistical Reports